Continuing Professional Development Review

 - Reviewed the research and considered the developments being made by other healthcare regulators with their approaches to assuring their registrants’ continuing fitness to practise.

-We are considering the role CPD plays in helping registrants to stay up to date and practise in accordance with our Code of Practice and Standard of Proficiency as well as exploring the most effective forms of CPD activity and the best way of monitoring compliance in the future.
+We are considering the role CPD plays in helping registrants to stay up to date and practise in accordance with our Code as well as exploring the most effective forms of CPD activity and the best way of monitoring compliance in the future.

 We have had mandatory requirements for CPD for chiropractors in place since 2003.
 It is important that we evaluate and review our various policies and processes periodically to ensure they continue to be effective for our registrants.
 We also believe our future CPD requirements will form an important part of our approach to assuring the continuing fitness to practise of registrants.